Een kwestie van smaak

 Voedingsmiddelentechnologie 33 (2000)14/15. - ISSN 0042-7934 - p.
 28 - 29.

-sensorische evaluatie - organoleptische kenmerken - geur en smaak - geurstoffen en smaakstoffen - aromatische stoffen - reuk - smaak - voedselindustrie - voedseltechnologie - productontwikkeling - consumenten - consumentenvoorkeuren - aroma - chemotaxis - sensory evaluation - organoleptic traits - flavour - flavour compounds - flavourings - smell - taste - food industry - food technology - product development - consumers - consumer preferences
+sensorische evaluatie - organoleptische kenmerken - geur en smaak - geurstoffen en smaakstoffen - aromatische stoffen - reuk - smaak - voedselindustrie - voedseltechnologie - productontwikkeling - consumenten - consumentenvoorkeuren - aroma - chemotaxis - sensory evaluation - organoleptic traits - flavour - flavour compounds - flavourings - smell - taste - food industry - food technology - product development - consumers - consumer preferences - aroma - chemotaxis

 Verslag van het in mei gehouden minisymposium te Wageningen.
 Het werd georganiseerd door de Vereniging voor Voedingsleer en Levensmiddelentechnologie